pabloarzaoo/pabloarzaoo/README.md

 I’m Pablo, a developer focused on building websites, games, and interactive experiences.
 My work centers on clean structure, performance, and intuitive user experience.

-- 📍 Based in Brazil
+- 📍 Brazil
-- 💬 Open to discussions, collaborations, and new ideas
+- 💬 Open to chat :3
 - 🐱 Prefer calm and organized work environments
-- 🔧 Currently working on: Weather simulation, and backend integrations

 ## Skills & Technologies